— Douglas C. Kellogg Fund for Geoarchaeological Research —

 Current Committee Charge: The committee solicits proposals and selects recipients for the Douglas C. Kellogg Fund for Geoarchaeological Research Award.
 The award is presented in support of dissertation research with emphasis on the field and/or laboratory parts of this research for graduate students at the Doctoral level in the earth sciences and archaeology.

-Committee Composition: Committee composition is one chair and four members (This committee also solicits proposals and selects recipients for the Geoarchaeology Interest Group M.A./M.S.
+Committee Composition: Committee composition is one chair and at least four members (This committee also solicits proposals and selects recipients for the Geoarchaeology Interest Group M.A./M.S.
 Research Award).